-TMDLs for the Lower Big Blue River watershed are established for E. coli and will address 25 impairments.
+TMDLs for the Lower Big Blue River watershed are established for E. coli and addressed 25 impairments.
 Some of the recommended solutions to address the impairments include stormwater controls, point source controls, manure management, and habitat improvements.

 The Draft TMDL Meeting was held May 7, 2014 at 2:30 PM.
 The meeting was held at the Shelby County Purdue Extension Office, 1600 East State Road 44, Suite C, Shelbyville IN, 46716

 The 30-day public comment period was from May 13, 2014 to June 12, 2014.

 The Lower Big Blue River Watershed TMDL was approved by U.S. EPA Region 5 on July 14, 2014 and addressed 25 E. coli impairments.

 The 30-day public comment period will followed the draft public meeting from May 13, 2014 to June 12, 2014.

 - Lower Big Blue River Watershed TMDL Decision Document [PDF]

 Subsequent to its approval, inaccuracies in the final report were discovered by IDEM, who informed U.S. EPA in December 2017.
 IDEM explained that it had mischaracterized how bacteria TMDLs in the final Lower Big Blue River Watershed TMDL report were calculated.
 A memorandum from IDEM and revised decision document from U.S. EPA were issued as a result.